AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ![The Iris dataset oddly scaled.](06-Data/figures/digitConvertionBiased.png){#fig:digitConvertionBiased}

-Figure @fig:digitConvertionBiased shows the error curve along the epochs.
-The evolution of the error has reached a plateau.
-The reasons is that changing the scale of a particular input value affect the relevance of these values.
+Figure @fig:digitConvertionBiased shows the error curve and the precision along the epochs.
+The evolution of the error has reached a plateau and the precision does not go above 0.5.
+The reasons is that changing the scale of a particular input value affects the relevance of these values.

 The sigmoid function returns a value between 0 and 1.
 Having the same range for the input improves the learning performance.
 One way to avoid distortion in our data, each input should range between 0 and 1.
 The process of transforming data from an arbitrary range to  a restricted range is called _normalization_.